rune/rune/docs/docs/advanced/persisted-data.md

 # Persisted Data

 Many games benefit from storing player data across play sessions such as map progress, items, and various game-specific data.
 Rune makes it easy to define and store such data.

-## Enabling Persistence {#enabling-persistence}

 To enable persistence, you set `persistPlayerData: true` in `Rune.initLogic()`: